 Many melanomas are dark brown or black and are often described as changing, different, unusual, or “ugly looking,” meaning that it looks different from the typical moles a person has.
 However, any skin abnormality that is growing or changing quickly and does not go away, whether colored or not, should be examined by a doctor.
 Bleeding may be a sign of more advanced melanoma.
 In addition, the appearance of a new and unusual mole is more likely to be melanoma.

 If you are concerned about a new or existing mole, please talk with your family doctor or a dermatologist.
-Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions, and examine the mole.
-This is to help figure out the cause of the problem, called a diagnosis, and whether a biopsy is recommended.
+Your doctor will try to understand what is causing your symptom(s).
+They may do an exam and order tests to understand the cause of the problem, which is called a diagnosis, and to figure out if a biopsy is recommended.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.